A: For best results the track length should be a minimum of double the width of your door. Example: A 3ft wide door needs a minimum of a 6 foot track.

-A: Yes, we offer free ground shipping on any order over $49.99!
+A: Yes, we offer free ground shipping on any order over $50 when shipping inside the United States.
 Most door hardware dealers ask that you spend over $500.00 before they will help with shipping costs!
 Not us!
-It’s FREE with no minimums!
+It’s FREE!

 A: Yes we will!
 A $10 handling fee will apply.